Connacht Rugby: Status within Irish rugby

 Connacht has historically been designated as being the weakest in the country compared to its fellow provinces.
 In the 1960s for example, the Irish team was picked by a committee of five, generally consisting of two representatives each from Leinster and Ulster, and one from Munster.
 Connacht were represented on this council by a sub-selector, without the power to vote on the final squad.
 Most of Connacht's international players during this era were either Irish-qualified imports from England or players who joined the side after failing to make the cut in their native province.
-Tom Clancy, a Connacht-native international player, stated that players like him had to be "twice as good as the competition to get a chance."
+Tom Clancy, a Connacht international player, stated that players like him had to be "twice as good as the competition to get a chance".

 At the onset of the professional era, the IRFU designated Connacht as a development team, meaning the team received only half the budget of the other Irish provinces.
 In 2003, the IRFU discussed the future of Connacht Rugby and the prospect of the team being shut down as part of a cost-saving program.
 In response, thousands of supporters marched to show their support of the provincial team and this idea was subsequently rejected.
 In May 2014, the IRFU announced that it would be providing Connacht with an increase in funding of over €1 million, nominally to improve strength and conditioning coaching and facilities.

 Although Connacht are no longer as far behind in funding, they do still have a smaller playing population compared to the other provinces.
 The Connacht Rugby academy under Nigel Carolan consistently produced graduates to represent the senior Connacht Rugby team, with many of these players having also represented Ireland at under-age level.
 Robbie Henshaw, Dave Heffernan, Denis Buckley, Eoin McKeon, Eoin Griffin, Darragh Leader, Tiernan O'Halloran and Jack Carty are examples of Connacht players native to the province to have progressed to the senior team through the academy.